Daily Writing Habit: How to Write 75,000 Words in a Month [30DHC]

 Here’s how it went.

-Here’s an overview on how I attempted to increase my monthly word count.
+Here’s an overview on how to increase word count…

 Also, I'm a firm believer in one of Vince Lombardi's famous sayings:

-While I think it’s important to set milestones, I believe it’s equally important to focus on improving your skill set.
-In regards to this 30DHC, I wanted to use this experience to improve the quality of my writing.
+While I think it's important to set milestones, I believe it's equally important to focus on improving your skill set.
+I also wanted to use this experience to improve the quality of my writing.
 By practicing perfection every day, I hoped to make a small improvement to my writing skills.

 Typically, I block out my time in 25 minute increments using The Pomodoro Technique.
 That means I had to create a few rules for when to write and how much I'd do each day.

 Here's what I did to build up this writing habit:

 - Write for 4 blocks immediately when I woke up (Monday through Thursday)

 - Write for 2 blocks after lunch (Monday through Thursday)